 So that I don’t digress into the fact that neither of the heterosexual couples who were W349 and W351 left the building not sure if they would still be married on November 9, I’ll add one last thing about our visit to Officialdom.
 As we left, I noticed two women sitting side-by-side, studying a document between them.
 They weren’t dressed for a ceremony, but the way they were sitting, the fact that Oakland is 30% lesbians and the Birkenstocks all added up to “sisters.”
 They noticed us and nudged each other and had huge smiles.
 As I passed them I said “It’s finally legal” and they both beamed and said “Congratulations.”
 I left the building with a big grin on my face.

 We’ve gotten married before.
-At sea on a cruise, at a sort of surprise wedding before our first child was born, and in front of the IRS during the March on Washington in 1993 (officiated by Troy Perry).
-Every single one of those weddings took longer than the real thing (Reverend Perry is prone to speeches).
+At sea on a cruise, at a sort of surprise unofficial wedding before our first child was born, and in front of the IRS during the March on Washington in 1993 (officiated by Troy Perry).
+Every single one of those rituals took longer than the real thing (Reverend Perry is prone to speeches).

 I don’t know why, but it pleases me that the real thing, when it finally happened, was efficient and streamlined and we were, in every aspect, treated just like everyone else.